Predicting topological quantum phase transition from dynamics via multisite entanglement: Toric Code with nonlinear perturbation

-As the name suggests, the star operator acts on four qubits situated around a vertex of the lattice while the action of the plaquette operator is again on four qubits on the bond around a plaquette of the 2D lattice.
+As the name suggests, the star operator acts on four qubits situated around a vertex of the lattice while the action of the plaquette operator is again on four qubits on the bond around a plaquette of the $2$D lattice.
+Similarly, the perturbative exponential term in Eq.~(\ref{H}) simultaneously acts on the four qubits belonging to a particular star.
+Therefore, the toric code Hamiltonian[Eq. (\ref{H})] is composed of four-body nonlocal operators.

 From the definition, all stars and plaquette operators commute with each other.
-Furthermore, $\hat{A}_{\nu}$s are generators of an Abelian group whose elements can be represented by a loop configuration.
-In that, all possible trivial loops can be generated by the combination of $\hat{A}_{\nu}$ on each star.
-An Abelian group \cite{Zanardi2007} comprising of all possible loops helps in identifying the underlying structure of the ground state, i.e., the element of the group is, $a_{\left\{r_1, r_2, \ldots, r_{N / 2}\right\}}=\hat{A}_1^{r_1} \cdot \hat{A}_2^{r_2} \ldots \hat{A}_{\frac{N}{2}-1}^{r_{\frac{N}{2}-1}}$, where ${r_i \in {0,1}}$, i.e., the star operator is active on site $i$ or not.
+Furthermore, $\hat{A}_{\nu}$ are generators of an Abelian group whose elements can be represented by a loop configuration.
+All possible trivial loops can be generated by the combination of $\hat{A}_{\nu}$ on each star.
+An Abelian group \cite{Zanardi2007} comprising of all possible loops helps in identifying the underlying structure of the ground state; i.e., the element of the group is $a_{\left\{r_1, r_2, \ldots, r_{N / 2}\right\}}=\hat{A}_1^{r_1} \cdot \hat{A}_2^{r_2} \ldots \hat{A}_{\frac{N}{2}-1}^{r_{\frac{N}{2}-1}}$, where $r_i$ takes a value of $1$ or $0$ depending on the corresponding star operator being active on a site $i$ or not.
 The underlying lattice becomes a torus as the periodic boundary conditions are imposed on both the horizontal and vertical edges of the lattice.
 The torus structure increases the number of ground states to four linearly independent states which satisfy the toric code.
-In particular, the centres of two non-trivial loops match the centres of the tube and the torus, respectively.
+In particular, the centers of two non-trivial loops match the centers of the tube and the torus, respectively.

-Since Eq. (\ref{H}) reduces to the analytically solvable Kitaev toric code with some energy shifts, the ground state (GS) properties are already known \cite{KITAEV20062}.
+Since Eq. (\ref{H}) reduces to the analytically solvable Kitaev toric code with some energy shifts for $\beta=0$, the ground state (GS) properties are already known \cite{KITAEV20062} in this limit.
 One of the ground states in the four-dimensional GS manifold can be expressed as~ \cite{Claduio2008}

-Here $N$ is the total number of spins and $|0\rangle^{\bigotimes N}$ represents a fully magnetized state with all spins pointing up.
+Here, $N$ is the total number of spins and $|0\rangle^{\bigotimes N}$ represents a fully magnetized state with all spins pointing up.
 Therefore, one can immediately identify Eq.~(\ref{Eq.Kitaev-Ground}) as the ground state of Eq.~(\ref{H}) in the limit $\beta \rightarrow 0$.

-In the other extreme limit, i.e., $\beta \rightarrow \infty$, the ground state of Eq.~(\ref{H}) becomes fully magnetized which suggests that the system exhibits a topological quantum phase transition from a topological phase to a magnetized phase as $\beta$ is varied from $\beta=0$ to $\beta \rightarrow \infty$.
+In the other extreme limit, i.e., $\beta \rightarrow \infty$, the ground state of Eq.~(\ref{H}) becomes fully magnetized, which suggests that the system exhibits a topological quantum phase transition from a topological phase to a magnetized phase as $\beta$ is varied from $\beta=0$ to $\beta \rightarrow \infty$.

 The exact ground state of the system can be analytically obtained ~\cite{Claduio2008} as